ACHIEVEMENT DEPENDS ON PROVEN CONCEPTS & METHODOLOGY

 Can read and utilize a Map/Compass/Azimuth.

-You have adequate web/computing/mobile device experience & skills.
+You have adequate GPS or Mobile Device Mapping experience & skills.

 You have a safety plan & emergency contacts set in place.